hundredyearfarms/Hundred-Year-Farm-Project/README.md

 2013: Purchased farmland.

 2016: Made early investments in relevant technologies.
-In particular, water technologies and technologies that could automate project work for equipment manufacturing and buildings.
+In particular, water technologies and technologies that could automate project work (e.g. producing equipment and sales of high-value hardwoods).

 2019: Initial design of a carbon-negative co-generation system for agroforestry.